santheri/S3-DS/README.md

-# **S3-DS**
+# **S3-Data Structure Lab-KTU**

-This is  a repository which has the basic Data Structure that is  implemented in C
+This is  a repository which has the basic Data Structures that is  implemented in C

 ## **Notes**